 Chef’s tip: If you don’t have a pestle and mortar at home, you can use a food processor.
 We like a pesto that has a slightly rustic texture so be sure not to over grind.

-- To prepare your asparagus, firstly wash each spear.
+- To prepare your your asparagus, firstly wash each spear.
 Take a single stem in your hand, holding each end of the spear with two fingers.
 Gently wiggle the spear, and allow the stem to naturally snap, removing the woody base of the asparagus.
 Roughly chop the stems into manageable pieces.

 - Bring a pan of water to a boil, and add your asparagus.
 Blanch for around 2 minutes, before straining and immediately transferring to a bowl of icy water, to retain the colour and crunch of the vegetable.